EthanJamesDodd/Dodd_Shewaga_AudioVideoApp/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to Trev for this dope copy paste ReadME